 In 2019, Marti’s 7 Dreamers of Eindhoven – a series of life-sized figures in mirror-polished aluminium – were permanently installed in the sculpture park at Prodrive Technologies in southern Netherlands, with another installation of 200 figures scaling the walls in the reception area.
-Her Energy Ray solo show filled the 17th Century palace at the Gerhardt Braun Gallery in Palma, her Ellipse solo was part of the first season of the new Reiners Contemporary Art in Marbella and several works were featured in the Blurred Eagerness group show at DNA Galerie in Berlin, followed by a dual exhibition in late 2021 of works by Marti’ together with American intermedia artist Gary Hill.
-In 2022, the Dreamers double solo show with Xiao Hui Wang takes place at the Zhuzhong Contemporary Art Museum in Shanghai, accompanied by two major catalogues.
+Her Energy Ray solo show filled the 17th Century palace at the Gerhardt Braun Gallery in Palma and her Ellipse solo was part of the first season of the new Reiners Contemporary Art in Marbella.
+Several works were featured in the Blurred Eagerness group show at DNA Galerie in Berlin, followed by a dual exhibition in late 2021 of works by Marti’ together with American intermedia artist Gary Hill.
+In 2022, the Dreamers double solo show by Xiao Hui Wang and Francesca Marti’ is taking place at the brand new Xiao Hui Wang Art Museum in Shanghai, accompanied by two major catalogues.
 At the same time, Marti’s «Green Swarm» exhibition of video, sculpture, photography and installation, with a soundtrack by composer and musician Zac Hemsey, was held at the Gerhardt Braun Gallery in Palma de Mallorca, and her work was included in «Future – Into the Open», the 27th edition of the prestigious Rohkunstbau curated by Dr. Heike Fuhlbrügge, at the Altdöbern Castle, Germany.